Bring out the plastic kitchen bowls along with some blocks and observe the child in play with an adult.

 If the child does not spontaneously nest or stack, the adult can model.
 Give the child time to explore on her own first, however.

-The child will stack one block on top of another.
+The child will stack 3 bowls.

 Let parents know that plastic kitchen materials and pots and pans make great toys and learning materials.
 They can be combined with other toys, so the child can explore putting things in and taking them out.
 Nesting and stacking are both math activities, demonstrating understanding of size and spatial relations.

 ©2015 by the North Carolina Department of Public Instruction.
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/.